svalat/homelinux/README.md

 than required.

 The only dependencies are `nodejs`, `npm` and the necessary to download and build basic packages (`tar`,`wget`,`gcc`, `make`...).

+CAUTION, you need a recent vesion of `nodejs` otherwise homelinux silently fail to detect the system packages dur to lack of `child_process.execSync()`.

 Installation
 ------------